 Mohsiur Rahman from Heavywater writes how their previous infrastructure kept getting more and more expensive for them: “Even with most of our EC2 instances sized as t2.micro, our AWS bills kept increasing.
 In the span of just 4 months, our monthly bill increased from $10K to $30K with over 1,000 EC2 instances running.”

-Heavywater Inc is using artificial intelligence virtual assistants to offer business process outsourcing.
+Heavywater Inc (acquired by Black Knight Inc) is using artificial intelligence virtual assistants to offer business process outsourcing.

-Adam Pash writes how he solved a $10 000 per month hosting bill problem at Postlight by going serverless (running on AWS Lambda and API Gateway, built and deployed using the Serverless framework).
+Adam Pash at Postlight shared how he solved a $10,000 per month hosting bill problem at Postlight by going serverless (running on AWS Lambda and API Gateway, built and deployed using the Serverless framework).